8 Ways To Make Guitar Arpeggios Sound Awesome (Even If You Can’t Play Fast Yet)

-Variety is key to playing creative arpeggio guitar licks.
+Variety is critical when you want to play guitar arpeggios creatively.
 Using any one idea too often sounds boring after awhile (no matter how cool it is).
 Practice integrating the ideas from this article in unpredictable ways.
-This is how you transform into an arpeggio master and impress all your friends with your incredible guitar playing.
+This is how you transform into a sweep picking master and impress all your friends.